 The month of November is all about being thankful and we spend the month working on our Thanksgiving Research Project!
-This research project incorporates reading, research, writing, vocabulary and higher order thinking skills.
-We also do a lot of art projects, cooking and math and literacy centers as part of our Thanksgiving research project!
+This research project incorporates reading, research, writing, vocabulary and higher-order thinking skills.
+We also do a lot of art projects, cooking, plus math & literacy centers as part of our Thanksgiving research project!

 Each research project kicks off with a schema map.
 This is where we share what we already know about our new topic.
 As we complete our research project, we add new learning and address any misconceptions.

 As we work our way through our research and writing, all of our learning is recorded in our research journals!

 Our research is conducted with read alouds and videos!
 And all of our learning is recorded on thinking maps or class charts!
 The students then use these charts to do their writing!

 To bring vocabulary into our research projects, we work on labeling!
 We do whole group labeling and learn the words and definitions and then the students complete their own labeling in their research journals!

 Thanksgiving Art Projects

 I am a firm believer in the necessity and value of art in our classrooms.
 As part of our research projects, we do art projects.
 During these art projects, we have great conversations about what we are learning.
 This allows us to work on our speaking skills, our vocabulary, and share our knowledge!
 And we’re creating amazing art!

 The rainbow turkeys are from The First Grade Parade!
 The abstract turkeys were created by giving the kids strips of paper and letting them make turkeys!